-IMPORTANT: Never steam clean or pour cold water on an injection pump while it is still warm.
+IMPORTANT: Never steam clean or pour cold water on a high-pressure fuel pump while it is still warm.
 To do so may cause seizure of pump parts.

 Modification or alteration of the high-pressure fuel pump (A), the injection timing, or the fuel injectors in ways not recommended by the manufacturer will terminate the warranty obligation to the purchaser.